dfm/celerite/docs/python/install.rst

 compiled to be called from Python.
 The easiest way for a new user to do this will be by following the directions in the :ref:`using-conda` section below.
-Power users might be able to eke out a bit more performance by tuning the linear algebra library and installing :ref:`source` and following the discussion in :ref:`lapack`.
+Power users might be able to eke out a bit more performance by tuning the linear algebra library and installing :ref:`source`.

 .. _using-conda: